datalad-handbook/book/docs/basics/101-102-populate.rst

    :language: console
    :workdir: dl-101/DataLad-101
    :cast: 01_dataset_basics
-   :caption: In order to version control the PDFs we need to save them.
-We attach a meaningful summary of this with the -m option
+   :caption: ATM the files are untracked and thus unknown to any version control system.
+In order to version control the PDFs we need to save them.
+We attach a meaningful summary of this with the -m option:

    $ datalad save -m "add books on Python and Unix to read later"